Noscka/Norzkas-Custom-Gamma-Installer/README.md

 Requirements:
  - Have unmodded anomaly v1.5.2 already installed and ran at least once
- - Have around 50GB free, final installation will be 30GB with "Remove GAMMA default installer" is set to true, 53GB if set to false
+ - Have around 50GB free, final installation will be 30GB with `Save Space` is set to true, 53GB if set to false

 Usage:
  1. Download and unzip the program